dashpay/sentinel/README.md

 ### 4. Test the Configuration

-Test the config by runnings all tests from the sentinel folder you cloned into
+Test the config by running all tests from the sentinel folder you cloned into

     $ ./venv/bin/py.test ./test